glopop/smart-city-grid-simulation-madrid/README.md

 ```bash
 python simulation/main.py
 ```
 Runs medium stress by default.
-To change scenario, edit the name at the bottom of `main.py`.
+To change it, edit the scenario name at the bottom of `main.py`.

 **All scenarios in parallel (requires Open MPI):**